Alison and Peter Smithson: Education and personal lives

 Peter was born in Stockton-on-Tees in County Durham, north-east England.
 Alison Margaret Gill was born in Sheffield, West Riding of Yorkshire.

 Alison studied architecture at King's College, Durham in Newcastle (later the Newcastle University School of Architecture, Planning and Landscape), then part of the University of Durham, between 1944 and 1949.
 Peter studied architecture at the same university between 1939 and 1948, along with a programme in the Department of Town Planning, also at King's, between 1946 and 1948.
 His studies were interrupted by war: from 1942, he served in the Madras Sappers and Miners in India and Burma.

 Peter and Alison had met at Durham, and they married in 1949.
 In the same year they both joined the architecture department of the London County Council as Temporary Technical Assistants before establishing their own partnership in 1950.

-Of their three children, Simon, Samantha and Soraya, one, Simon, is an architect.
+They had three children; one of them, Simon, is an architect.

 Alison Smithson published a novel A Portrait of the Female Mind as a Young Girl in 1966.